Narkoleptika/webpack-everything/template/README.md

 It is a good idea to test production in incognito mode to avoid troubles clearing the 301 redirect later.

 ### No SSL
-If you really hate privacy you may set `NO_SSL`.

-Alternatively, you can run
+Use the following to test production without SSL
 ```bash
 npm run prod--no-ssl
 ```

 __Please note:__ Service workers require ssl in order to work.
-If you don't use encryption, you will lose offline capabilities in production.
+If you don't use encryption, you will lose offline capabilities.

+## Bundle Analyzer
+This template comes with `webpack-bundle-analyzer` which will generate a report of the chunks that get output from webpack.
+It will run by default in development and can be enabled for production by setting the `STATS` env var.

 ## Environment Vars
 * `NODE_ENV`